↓

 Garden The Earth

 It’s understandable that this question is asked, because of the way the hosta flower blooms and the way the flowers fade on the stalk.
-The decision of when to cut hosta blooms ultimately becomes a … Continue reading →
+The decision of when to cut … Continue reading →

 Harvesting zinnia seeds